daleao/sdv/Ligo/Modules/Ponds/README.md

 ## Compatibility

-- Compatible with Content Patcher packs that edit Fish Ponds or FishPondData
+- Compatible with Content Patcher packs which apply visual changes to Fish Ponds or which edit Fish Pond Data
 - Compatible with [Pond Painter](https://www.nexusmods.com/stardewvalley/mods/4703).
 - **Not** compatible with [Anything Pond](https://www.nexusmods.com/stardewvalley/mods/4702) or [Quality Fish Ponds](https://www.nexusmods.com/stardewvalley/mods/11021).
 - **Not** compatible with [Smaller Fish Ponds](https://www.nexusmods.com/stardewvalley/mods/7651)﻿ due to a bug in that mod which prevents Fish Wells from persisting mod data.

-## Uninstallation

-Before uninstalling Ligo or disabling this module, please make sure to **fish out and clear all ponds** to remove rogue mod data.

-## Special Thanks

-- [MouseyPounds](https://www.nexusmods.com/stardewvalley/users/3604264), author of Anything Ponds, for the idea of spontaneous algae growth.